Gene Expression, Cell Cycle & Chromosome Biology

 A five-week graduate survey course concentrating on biochemical mechanisms of gene transcription.
 The course will cover a broad range of transcriptional regulation including: Mechanisms of transcriptional initiation; Regulation of transcription by chromatin; Transcriptional regulation, development and diseases in mammals.

-Note: Alternatively, similar course material is covered in GENOME 551 – Principles of Gene Regulation (Winter, weeks 6-10, will be offered in Winter 2024, 1.5 credits).
+Note: Alternatively, similar course material is covered in GENOME 551 – Principles of Gene Regulation (Winter, Weeks 6-10.
+Will be offered in Winter 2025, 1.5 credits).
 Enrollment priority is given to Genome Sciences graduate students.

 CONJ 532 – Signal Transduction from The Cell Membrane to The Nucleus